Good Hotel Guide Review

 all year except 25 Dec.

-bar, dining room, function facilities, drying room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 2-acre grounds (walled garden, kitchen garden, dark sky observatory).
+bar, dining room (veg menus), in-room TV (Freeview), civil wedding licence, function facilities, drying room, 2-acre grounds (walled garden, kitchen garden, dark sky observatory), EV charging.

 all ages welcomed.

-allowed in public rooms, some bedrooms (£10 per night).
+allowed in public rooms, some bedrooms (resident dog); outdoor dog wash.